Czech government approves electricity, gas cap price cap | Headlines

 - Czech Republic

-The Czech government agreed on Monday to cap electricity and gas prices to shield households from soaring prices on markets, Prime Minister Petr Fiala said.
+The Czech government agreed on Monday to cap electricity and gas prices next year to shield households from soaring prices on markets, Prime Minister Petr Fiala said.

+The Czech Republic, like other European nations, has grappled to protect people and companies from power price surges amid cuts in supplies of Russian gas to Europe following Russia's invasion of Ukraine and European sanctions on Moscow.
+The Czech government has said it would make its national plan, which is subject to parliamentary approval, work alongside a pan-European solution being prepared by the European Commission and member states.

+"We are guaranteeing the price level, everybody will know what they will be paying, and it will be impossible that someone pays multiples of what they pay this year," Fiala told a news conference shown live by news agency CTK.
+Fiala said prices for households would be capped at 6 crowns ($0.2476) per kilowatt hour of electricity and 3 crowns for gas, and the changes should be implemented from November deposit payments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)